-Brian Kwok is an Assistant Professor at the School of Design of the Hong Kong Polytechnic University.
+Brian Kwok is an Associate Professor at the School of Design of the Hong Kong Polytechnic University.
 He leads the BA (Hons) in Communication Design programme and the Information Design Lab.
 Brian’s research focuses on information design, user-centered design and visual culture.
-His recent projects involve public health communication and local culture.
-In 2015, he completed a project on the legibility of medicine labels and published his findings in the Information Design Journal.
-In 2016, he published a monograph on local street culture, titled《我是街道觀察員--花園街的文化地景》 ( I'm a Street Ethnologist: Street Culture in Fa Yuen Street) and his archival project on Hong Kong neon signs, Illuminating Neon, was exhibited in the group show Photography as Method, as part of the Hong Kong International Photo Festival 2016.
+His recent projects involve public health communication and local visual culture.
+In 2020, he published his third monograph on vernacular Chinese lettering, 《字型城市 —— 香港造字匠》(City of Scripts – The Craftsmanship of Vernacular lettering in Hong Kong) after his second monograph on local neon sign visual culture, titled《霓虹黯色——香港街道視覺文化記錄》 ( Fading of Hong Kong neon lights – The archive of Hong Kong visual culture) in 2018.
+Besides his archival project on Hong Kong neon signs, Illuminating Neon, was exhibited in Hong Kong and Japan respectively.
 Brian received his formal training in Visual Communication Design in USA after which he worked in various multimedia design firms and advertising agencies such as Yahoo!
 Ltd., Centro Digital Pictures Ltd., New World Telecommunications Ltd., OgilvyOne Interactive Hong Kong, BBDO Advertising Agency and Radio Television Hong Kong.
 He holds an MA in Design from the Hong Kong Polytechnic University and an MA in Visual Culture Studies and MPhil in Communication from the Chinese University of Hong Kong.
 He is currently pursuing his PhD study at the Department of Typography and Graphic Communication at the University of Reading, UK.